Kajang

-Kajang is a town in Hulu Langat District, Selangor, Malaysia, located southeast of Kuala Lumpur.
-Kajang, along with much of Hulu Langat District, is governed by the Kajang Municipal Council.
+Kajang is a town in the Hulu Langat District, located at the southeast part of Selangor, Malaysia, and further southeast of Federal Territory of Kuala Lumpur.
+Kajang, along with much of the Hulu Langat District, is governed by the Kajang Municipal Council.
 Kajang town is located on the eastern banks of the Langat River.
-It is surrounded by Cheras, Semenyih, Bangi, Putrajaya and Serdang.
+It is surrounded by Cheras, Semenyih, Bangi, Putrajaya and Seri Kembangan (Serdang).

 According to the 2020 census, the local authority area (which includes Kajang, Cheras, Balakong, Bangi, Semenyih and Pekan Hulu Langat) has a population of 1.05 million people, making it the second largest city in Malaysia.

 Etymology

 The name Kajang is believed to have originated from the language of Temuan tribes (Orang Asli) who populated the Langat valley in the 17th-18th centuries.
-In their language kajang referred to their art of weaving screwpine or pandanus leaves, which were prevalent in much of the country.
+In their language, kajang referred to their art of weaving screwpine or pandanus leaves, which were prevalent in much of the country.
 A similar theory stated that settlers from the neighboring domain of Sungai Ujong (Negeri Sembilan) once constructed huts (pondok) in the area with thatched roof made from folded (lipat kajang) screwpine leaves.

 It is also believed that the name kajang may have originated from the Buginese word berkajang, meaning camp or accommodation.

 Geography and development

-Kajang is about 22 km (14 miles), about a half hour's drive, from Kuala Lumpur's central business district, primarily through Jalan Cheras and the Grand Saga Expressway; both routes are part of the Malaysia Federal Route 1 system.
-By railway, it is about 40 minutes' ride from KL Sentral on the MRT Kajang line.
+Kajang is about 22 km (14 miles), about a half hour's drive, from Kuala Lumpur's central business district, primarily through Jalan Cheras and the Cheras–Kajang Expressway (also known as the Grand Saga Expressway); both routes are part of the Malaysia Federal Route 1 system.
+By railway, it is about 40 minutes' ride from KL Sentral on the MRT Kajang Line.

-The first planned township built and developed just outside Kajang is Bandar Baru Bangi which was first developed in 1974 by the Selangor state government.
+The first planned township built and developed just outside Kajang is Bandar Baru Bangi, which was first developed in 1974 by the Selangor state government.
 As a satellite town to Kajang proper, some government offices including the district land office begin operating out of the township.
 The Kajang bus and taxi terminal called Hentian Kajang is also located at the eastern end of the township.

 More townships were developed closer to Kajang town in recent years, such as Taman Prima Saujana, Sungai Chua and Taman Kajang Perdana (Kajang Highlands).
 High-end developments in Kajang include Twin Palms, Sri Banyan, Country Heights, Jade Hills, Saujana Impian, TTDI Grove, Tropicana Heights and Prima Paramount.
-Areas surrounding these townships are accessible via the SILK Expressway, Kajang-Seremban Expressway, Grand Saga Expressway and the North–South Expressway Southern Route.
+Areas surrounding these townships are accessible via the Kajang Dispersal Link Expressway (SILK), the Kajang–Seremban Highway, the Cheras–Kajang Expressway and the North–South Expressway Southern Route.

 Geographical definition

-Some adjacent areas in the neighbouring Sepang region including Kampung Sungai Merab, Desa Pinggiran Putra and Kampung Dato Abu Bakar Baginda, though rarely regarded as part of Kajang, are included in Kajang's postal code of 43000 due to their proximity to Kajang than to Sepang town itself.
+Some adjacent areas in the neighbouring Sepang region including Kampung Sungai Merab, Desa Pinggiran Putra and Kampung Dato Abu Bakar Baginda, though rarely regarded as part of Kajang, are included in Kajang's postal code of 43000 due to their proximity to Kajang than to Sepang Town itself.

 The townships in Bandar Seri Putra and Bukit Mahkota, while closer to Bangi Lama (Bangi old town) also use the postal code of Kajang.
 Bangi Lama, Bandar Seri Putra and Bukit Mahkota are located in Mukim Kajang.